Complex Documents

 If you want to create a concordance or AutoMark file, you start with a new document.
 Add a two-column table.
 In the first column you put the terms that you want Word to index (remembering that the Index feature is case sensitive).
 In the second column you put the Index heading that you want to appear in the Index.
 See this page for more.
 I strongly recommend reading John McGhie's article, first, though.

-Here is a very succinct and accurate video by Chris Menard:
+Here is a very succinct and accurate video on using AutoMark and a Concordance by Chris Menard:

 Build an Index in Word Using a Concordance File